yousefelassal/quote-cron/README.md

 > Parents can only give good advice or put them on the right paths, but the final forming of a person's character lies in their own hands.

 > I violated the Noah rule: Predicting rain doesn't count; building arks does.

+> If you correct your mind, the rest of your life will fall into place.